 Education is a pre-cursor to employment.
 More education generally means a greater likelihood of being employed at all, and of having a job with healthier working conditions, better benefits and higher wages.
 More education is linked with higher-paying jobs providing the necessary income to live in neighborhoods that are less stressful, have stores with affordable healthy foods, and provide access to recreational facilities.
 (RWJF Education and Health Issue Brief #5)

-Adults with higher levels of education are less likely to engage in risky behaviors, such as smoking and drinking, and are more likely to have healthy behaviors related to diet and exercise.
-Data from the National Survey on Drug Use and Health (NSDUH) indicate that in 2009-10, 35 percent of adults who did not graduate high school were smokers, compared to 30 percent of high school graduates and 13 percent of college graduates.
-The impact of education on health behaviors is clear.
+Additionally, adults with higher levels of education are less likely to engage in risky behaviors, such as smoking and drinking, and are more likely to engage in healthy behaviors related to diet and exercise.

 The stress of chronic unemployment or underemployment can also raise levels of the hormones in the body, which, over time, can wreak havoc on organs and result in chronic diseases such as heart disease and diabetes.